How writers can use generative AI (and still sleep at night)

 My favorite word isn’t “linger,” but you’d think it was based on the number of times I edited it out of this article.
 Yeah, I could use a thesaurus, but generative AI takes a lot of thinking out of finding new ways to express familiar ideas.
 In the days of asynchronous or remote work, it’s a comfort to know I have an always-available coworker to bounce around ideas with (a huge W for night owls like me).

 Listen, Thomas Edison wasn’t a witch, and generative AI isn’t the end of writing jobs.
 Resist the urge to dismiss it.
 Be a champion for strategic use of these tools and teach others to use them responsibly.
-Worst case, writers that cautiously embrace these writing tools learn a new skill.
+Worst case, writers who cautiously embrace these writing tools learn a new skill.
 Best case, they can use that new skill to restructure their careers.

 *The writer reserves the right to update, revise, or retract these rules at any time, for any reason.